“Healthy citizens are the greatest asset any country can have.”

 The Proposed Playground Plan

 Quick Facts about the Hospital

 The Shoe4Africa Hospital was opened on Aug 12th, 2015.
 The saying “Yes” to this project happened on March 17th, 2008.

-The catchment area is 20-million however kids from outside this area are starting to come to the hospital; we have received patients from as far as Southern Sudan, Tanzania, and Uganda.
+The catchment area is 20-million however kids from outside this area are starting to come to the hospital; we have received patients from as far as Southern Sudan, Tanzania, Rwanda, Burundi, and Uganda.

 East Africa is home to some of the world’s best endurance athletes.
-Two of the absolute most famous would be Eliud Kipchoge, Olympic Champion and “Mr. Sub2” and Mary Keitany, the Women’s world record holder.
+Two of the absolute most famous would be Eliud Kipchoge, Olympic Champion, world record holder, and “Mr. Sub2” and Mary Keitany, the Women’s world record holder.
 Both are our Shoe4Africa Hospital Ambassador’s and visited the hospital on Dec.
-24th last year to hand out our 450 gifts to the athletes.
+24th last year to hand out our 450 gifts to the patients.

 The Shoe4Africa Hospital is a teaching school.
 Each day, Monday to Friday, a large bunch of medical students from Kenya’s second largest public university come and do the rounds as they study to become East Africa’s next generation of medics.